Examples of Excise Tax

 The total Excise tax liability for High Breweries Limited = 2000 * 5 = $10,000

-This type of taxes is levied as a percentage to the goods and services sold to the market.
+This type of tax is levied as a percentage of the goods and services sold to the market.
 In this case, the property taxes are put on to the seller to be paid.

 Calculation of total excise tax will be –